Pall Mall (cigarette): Logo

 In 2015, the FDA required that two varieties of Pall Mall be removed from stores, Deep Set Recessed Filter (blue) and Deep Set Recessed Filter Menthol, as well as Camel Crush Bold and Vantage Tech 13.

 Pronunciation

 During the era of cigarette advertising on television and radio, the American pronunciation of the brand was /ˌpɛlˈmɛl/.
-However, after the Public Health Cigarette Smoking Act banned cigarette advertising, the American pronunciation shifted to /ˌpælˈmæl/, which is that for the street in London of that name and has always also been used for the cigarettes by smokers from the United Kingdom.
+However, after the Public Health Cigarette Smoking Act banned cigarette advertising, the American pronunciation shifted to /ˌpælˈmæl/, which is the pronunciation of the street in London of that name and has always also been used for the cigarettes by smokers from the United Kingdom.
 Older smokers in the U.S. who heard the commercials often still use the older pronunciation.

 Sponsorships

 Pall Mall sponsored the radio shows Ripley's Believe It or Not in the 1940s and The Big Story in the 1940s and 1950s.

 The brand was the sponsor of M Squad, a television program which ran on NBC during the late 1950s.
 Lee Marvin, the show's star, appeared on its commercials during the episodes.
 It was an alternating sponsor of MGM Parade in the 1955–56 season.
 Despite the ban on cigarette ads on TV that went into effect on January 2, 1971, Pall Mall ads from the show are seen on Turner Classic Movies intact.